A charming cottage nestled in rolling farmland close to the Northumberland National Park offering spacious accommodation for up to eight guests.

 Teddy's Cottage has oil central heating in addition to the wood burning stove in the lounge.
 An initial supply of logs are provided.

 Teddy’s Cottage is part of a hamlet of farm cottages but the accommodation is laid out to maximise privacy with the main accommodation facing away from the other cottages and offering uninterrupted views over farmland to the hills.
+A road runs to the side of the property.

 The cottage is 5 miles from Cornhill on Tweed which offers an excellent village shop selling pies and delicious local goodies and the Collingwood Arms which has a lively bar and restaurant specialising in dishes prepared using the wealth of local produce on offer.
 More extensive shopping including a good range of independent shops, pubs and restaurants are available at Kelso and Wooler which are 10 and 12 miles respectively.